 At Selenis we convert these bottles into new polymers

-At our Industrial Site in Portugal, Selenis, Evertis (sister-company) and the Evertis recycling unit, are vertically integrated.
+At our Industrial Site in Portugal, Selenis, our recycling unit and Evertis (sister-company), are vertically integrated.
 As an integrated recycler, specialty polyester and multilayer barrier film producer, we have created synergies that translate into a lower carbon footprint thanks to the reduction of raw materials transportation costs.

 At Selenis we directly contribute to a circular economy as well as reducing our environmental footprint: